BeauJoh/thesis/source/12-chapter-4-aiwc.md

 \texttt{workGroupComplete} events trigger the collection of the intermediate work-item and work-group counter variables to be added to the global suite, while \texttt{workGroupBegin} events reset all the local/intermediate counters.

 Finally, \texttt{kernelBegin} initializes the global counters and \texttt{kernelEnd} triggers the generation and presentation of all the statistics listed in [Table @tbl:aiwc-metrics].
-The source code is available at the GitHub Repository [@beau_johnston_2017_1134175].
+The AIWC source code is available at the GitHub Repository [@beau_johnston_2017_1134175].

 ## Demonstration

 We now demonstrate the use of AIWC on several scientific application kernels selected from the Extended OpenDwarfs Benchmark Suite [@johnston18opendwarfs].
-The details of the suite is described in Chapter 3.
+The details of the suite are described in Chapter 3.
 Our selection of benchmarks run with AIWC is not intended to be exhaustive, rather, it is meant to illustrate how key properties of the codes are reflected in the metrics collected by AIWC.

 We present metrics for the four different problem sizes, and all 11 different application codes (37 kernels) from EOD, as described in Chapter 3.